dddrrreee/cs140e-23win/notes/mode-bugs/README.md

 pointer.

 As usual, the code compiles, and kinda runs.
 We just get a weird result.
 This is common.
-You should be able to start pattern matching and seeing what a mistake in your register save / restore code looks like.
+You should be able to start pattern matching on weird errors like this and recognize what a mistake in your register save / restore code looks like.

-Of course, the  problem is that this also looks like normal memory corruption.
-You'll have to get good at crossing that off by simplifying your code.
+(Of course, the  problem is that this also looks like normal memory corruption.
+You'll have to get good at crossing that off by simplifying your code.)

 </details>